cwscx/Cat_Grapes_Backend/API.md

 		url:	localhost:3000/students/sign_in,
 		method:	POST,
 		paras: {
+			"student": {
 				"email", 				// Only email can be used as login, since name may be duplicated.
 				"password"
+			}
 		},
 		return: {
 			Login Failure: {